EscVM/OIDv4_ToolKit/README.md

 - **IsGroupOf**: Indicates that the box spans a group of objects (e.g., a bed of flowers or a crowd of people).
 We asked annotators to use this tag for cases with more than 5 instances which are heavily occluding each other and are physically touching.
 - **IsDepiction**: Indicates that the object is a depiction (e.g., a cartoon or drawing of the object, not a real physical instance).
 - **IsInside**: Indicates a picture taken from the inside of the object (e.g., a car interior or inside of a building).
+- **n_threads**: Thanks to [Denis Zuenko](https://github.com/zuenko) you can select how many threads you want to use.
+The ToolKit will take care for you to download multiple images in parallel, considerably speeding up the downloading process.

-Naturally, the toolkit provides the same options as paramenters in order to filter the downloaded images.
+Naturally, the ToolKit provides the same options as paramenters in order to filter the downloaded images.
 For example, with:
   ```bash
    python3 main.py download --classes Apple Orange --type_csv validation --image_IsGroupOf 0